White-nose Syndrome in Georgia: 2020 Report

 Cavers and cave visitors are also urged to stay out of caves in affected and in adjoining states to help slow the potential spread of WNS.
 Local and national cave groups have also posted information and cave advisories on their websites.

 By Fish and Wildlife Service estimates, millions of bats have died from WNS, and there seems to be no end in sight.
 Bat mortality rates of 90-100 percent have been reported at some hibernacula.
 There may be differences in mortality by site and by species within sites.
-The overall decline in bats counted during surveys at Georgia sites monitored since at least 2013 is 93 percent.
+The average decline in bats counted during surveys at Georgia sites monitored since at least 2013 is more than 90 percent.

 The impact is unknown.
 But, bats play a critical role in the health of natural habitats: They are the major predator of night-flying insects, eating on average half their weight in insects in a night, including agricultural pests.
 (One analysis estimated that the pest-control services provided by insect-eating bats save the U.S. agricultural industry at least $3 billion a year.)
 Bats also provide nutrients vital to some cave habitats.